Nervous Breakdown = Positive Breakdown = Emotional Breakdown

 George Hartwell on emotional breakdown or nervous breakdown

 George Hartwell M.Sc. is a valued writer and therapist who brings a new and healthy attitude toward life and love.
-'Nervous breakdown' is an example of George going deeper into a common experience and seeing God's redemptive purpose in this experience that is often so painful, confusing and frightening.
+This material on 'Nervous breakdown' is an example of George going deeper into the common experience of a nervous breqakdown - often a painful, confusing and frightening time - to show that it is a time for personality transformation.

 Home Articles Professional Services What Clients Say about Life Transformation Therapy About Me Contact Me Site Map HealMyLife.com Home > Articles > Emotional Breakdown